radiantlogic-v8/documentation-new/documentation/tuning/cache-connector-properties.md

 Capture connectors use a cursor to maintain information about the last processed changes.
 This allows the connectors to capture only changes that have happened since the last time they checked for changes.
 When the real-time persistent cache refresh connectors start, they automatically attempt to capture all changes that have happened since the last time they checked.
 If the real-time persistent cache refresh process has been stopped for an extended period of time, you might not want them to attempt to capture all changes since the last time they checked.
 In this case, you can reset the cursor for the connector.
 From the Classic Control Panel > PCache Monitoring tab, select the real-time refresh topology and the topology displays.
 Click the icon representing the capture connector and the Runtime details are displayed on the right.
 Click **Reset Cursor** to clear the cursor value and trigger the connector to behave as if it is the first time connecting to the source to collect changes.

-### Message size

-Each message published by the connector contains one changed entry.
-Multiple changed entries are not packaged into a single message.
-The [requested attributes](configure-connector-types-and-properties.md#request-all-attributes) configured for the connector dictate the contents of the message and as a result, the message size.

-To learn more about connectors, please read the document that describes the the high-level process of [configuring connector types and properties](configure-connector-types-and-properties.md) that are used by all connectors.

 ## Database Changelog
 When a database object is configured as a publisher, triggers are installed on the object and document all changes to a log table.
 This object name has the syntax `{TABLE_NAME}_LOG`.
 In the log table, two predefined column names are required: `RLICHANGEID` and `RLICHANGETYPE`. `RLICHANGEID` uniquely identifies one row in the change log table, and `RLICHANGETYPE` identifies the operation (insert, update, delete, abort).
 The database connector queries the log table to check for changes based on the polling interval.